EUDAT-Training/B2SHARE-Training/api/B_Request_and_Metadata_Reference_Guide.md

 ### Quick reference table

 A request can be made using a HTTP request method, such as `GET` or `POST`.
-No other HTTP request methods are currently supported by the B2SHARE service.

 For all requests there are optional parameters which need to be added in order to take effect.
 The parameter `access_token` is required for creating or modifying records and to retrieve private or community-only records.
 See the table in the 'Parameter variables' section for a complete overview.